-There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city sooner!
+There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city near Sydney sooner!

-Steves family live up here so when we came back from our travels back in February, we thought we’d try out something different and see what it’s like living in Newcastle (or known as Newy to the locals), which is just a two hour drive from Sydney.
+Steve’s family live up here, so when we came back from our travels around the world, we thought we’d try out something different and see what it’s like living in Newcastle (or known as Newy to the locals), which is just a two hour drive from Sydney.

 Table of Contents

 If you’re wondering what to do in Newcastle, there’s actually a fair bit going on.
-I don’t know why some Sydney people seem to undermine Newy, it’s not a bad city to live in at all.
-The beaches are amazing here, and not anywhere as busy as Sydney beaches.
+I don’t know why some Sydney people seem to underestimate Newy, it’s not a bad city to live in at all.
+The beaches are amazing here (you can read our guide to the best beaches in Newcastle), and not anywhere as busy as Sydney beaches.
 There’s also a good foodies scene in Newcastle as well and the locals are super friendly.

 To get your head around Newcastle, especially if you’re British because we like to know where the main high street is within a city, the shopping areas are mainly now located in the Westfield’s at Kotara and Charlestown.
 The old main shopping streets of King St and Hunter St are finally becoming a bit more vibrant again with many awesome restaurants, shops and pubs opening up.